rocBLAS programming guide#

 std::string

-is a destructive one-time operation, theRocBLAS_TestName
+is a destructive one-time operation, so theRocBLAS_TestName

 value converted tostd::string